 In other words, you can write custom scripts with built-in keywords or Groovy/Java scripts to verify the response data.
-Besides built-in keywords, Katalon Studio provides built-in code snippets to help in generating assertions easily.
+In addition to built-in keywords, Katalon Studio provides built-in code snippets to help in generating assertions easily.

-To include verification scripts while sending the request, you need to choose the ‘Test Request and Verify’ option (shown in the above screenshot).
+To include the verification script while sending the request, you need to choose the “Test Request and Verify” option (shown in the above screenshot).
 The verification scripts allow you to check the request status easily.

-Variables make API testing more robust and dynamic with the data-driven approach.
+Variables make API testing more robust and dynamic with a data-driven approach.